 Orlando’s parks give visitors the chance to engage in activities while surrounded by nature.
 The array of nearby parks include trails, bodies of water, trees, and picnic spots, giving the opportunity to hike, bike, fish, observe the landscapes, and have a picnic or barbeque.
 Some parks even allow camping.
 Visitors can try Dickson Azalea Park, LaCosta Urban Wetlands, Jay Blanchard Park, and many other city and county parks.

 Rejuvenate in Natural Springs

 One of the most awe-inspiring natural features of the Orlando area is its natural springs.
-You’ll be able to swim in the cool water, snorkel or scuba dive, and sometimes spot a manatee in the winter.
+You’ll be able to swim, snorkel or scuba dive, and sometimes spot a manatee in the winter.
 During a trip to Orlando, it’s easy to reach Wekiwa Springs State Park in Apopka, Rock Springs in Apopka, or Blue Spring State Park in Orange City – these spots are just north of the city.

 Horseback Riding in Orlando

 Gator-wrangling and marine mammal shows at theme parks aren’t the only ways to get up close and personal with animals in Orlando.
 In the Orlando area, you’ll find plenty of options to take a horseback tour.
-Riding a horse provides easy access to trails that offer sightseeing in Florida’s wild landscapes.
-The Grand Cypress Equestrian Center and All Hitched Up are a couple of businesses that offer trail riding in the area.
+Riding a horse provides easy access to trails that offer sightseeing in Florida’s wild landscape.
+All Hitched Up offers trail riding in the area.

 View Florida From the Water

-Whether you’re an eco-friendly tourist or simply some natural adventures after spending time in theme parks, Orlando has plenty of natural spots to visit.
-It provides a range of opportunities to satisfy everyone, with ways to enjoy the scenery, view flora and fauna, and get active in the wilderness.
+If you’re looking for relaxing, natural adventures after theme parks, Orlando has plenty of outdoorsy spots to visit.
+These options offer ways to enjoy the scenery, view flora and fauna, and get active in the wilderness.